Creating an Adjustment

 amountThe amount to credit or debit, as a decimal or whole number.
 Do not use a negative number.
 Instead, indicate the direction of funds in the debitCreditIndicator field.

-debitCreditIndicatorIndicates whether to credit or debit the account with the value in the amount field.
+debitCreditIndicatorIndicates whether to credit or debit the account by the value in amount:

 📘